isaaclewis5001/startup-cs260/README.md

-# The Law of the Jungle (CS 260 Project)
+# The Law of the Jungle

 [My Notes](notes.md)

-This app uses a simple multiplayer video game to facilitate some good old-fashioned might-makes-right consensus building in real time.
-Before the start of the game, users will be asked a (low-stakes) question with two possible answers, such as "does pineapple belong on pizza?"
-Users then compete in the role of monkeys attempting to throw bananas at each other to elevate their ideological perspective above all others.
-After the game is over, users can head over to the "new laws" tab to view a listing of the most recent outcomes.
+A game about some very opinionated monkeys.
+The core gameplay is relatively simple: throw bananas at the other team, while avoiding getting hit yourself.
+Each game has a question associated with it; the winning team determines the answer.
+Users will be able to log in, create and join rooms, and view recent game results.

+There will definitely be some technical challenges implementing this, such as synchronizing the game state between players and the server, and determining which pairs of objects intersect in an efficient manner.
+I understand that this is beyond the scope of what is required this class, but I am somewhat familiar with all of the course technologies already.
+I want to come away from this class having created something I can really be proud of and will be a better demonstration of my skills in case I decide to use it in a portfolio someday.

 ## Project Structure

-For the first few deliverables (before React is introduced), all of the code will be located in the `static_content` directory.
+For the first few deliverables (before React is introduced), all of the relevant code for grading will be located in the `static_content` directory.
 Until then, the other directories will contain ongoing work on the parts of the project I anticipate to take the longest.

 ## Specification Deliverable